dapr/proposals/0008-S-sidecar-endpoint-tls.md

 ### Design

-* `DAPR_GRPC_ENDPOINT` defines entire endpoit for gRPC, not just host: `https://dapr-grpc.mycompany.com`
+* `DAPR_GRPC_ENDPOINT` defines entire endpoint for gRPC, not just host: `dapr-grpc.mycompany.com`.
+No port in the URL defaults to 443.
-* `DAPR_HTTP_ENDPOINT` defines entire endpoit for HTTP, not just host: `https://dapr-http.mycompany.com`
+* `DAPR_HTTP_ENDPOINT` defines entire endpoint for HTTP, not just host: `https://dapr-http.mycompany.com`
-* Port is parsed from the URL (`https://dapr.mycompany.com:8080`) or via the default port of the protocol used in the URL (80 for `http` and 443 for `https`)
+* Port is parsed from the hostport string (`dapr.mycompany.com:8080`) or via the default port of the protocol used in the URL (80 for `plaintext` and 443 for `TLS`)
 * `DAPR_GRPC_ENDPOINT` and `DAPR_HTTP_ENDPOINT` can be set at the same time since some SDKs (Java, as of now) supports both protocols at the same time and app can pick which one to use.
-* `DAPR_GRPC_ENDPOINT` and `DAPR_HTTP_ENDPOINT` must be parsed and the protocol will be used for SDK to determine if communication is over TLS (if not done automatically).
+* `DAPR_HTTP_ENDPOINT` must be parsed and the protocol will be used by SDK to determine if communication is over TLS (if not done automatically).
 In summary, `https` means secure channel.
-* Initially, only `http` and `https` protocols should be supported.
-Other protocols can be added in the future depending on each language support.
+* `DAPR_GRPC_ENDPOINT` must be parsed and the query parameter will be used to determine whether the endpoint uses TLS.
+In summary, `?tls=true` means to use TLS.
+An empty query parameter defaults TLS based on port (`TLS` when port is 443, `plaintext` otherwise).
+SDKs should error on unrecognised or invalid query parameters.
 * `DAPR_GRPC_ENDPOINT` and `DAPR_HTTP_ENDPOINT` have priority over existing `DAPR_HOST` and `DAPR_HTTP_PORT` or `DAPR_GRPC_PORT` environment variables.
 Application's hardcoded values passed via constructor takes priority over any environment variable.
 In summary, this is the priority list (highest on top):
   1. Values passed via constructor or builder method.
   2. Properties or any other language specific configuration framework.